zeling595/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**

-This section aims to document the effort that our team has put into creating ConciergeBook, which we estimate took more than twice the effort it takes to create AB3 due to the various complexities involved.
+This section aims to document the effort that our team has put into creating ConciergeBook, which we estimate took more than the effort it takes to create AB3 due to the various complexities involved.

 ### Challenges & Effort Required
 1. The most crucial challenge for ConciergeBook was the need to create and manage a lot more entities as compared to